Becoming a member

 Here are links to standard definitions, as defined by the IRS:

-* Remember that an employer-employee relationship may exist regardless of how the hiring party describes it.
-For example, if you give a worker a 1099 Form rather than a W-2 Form, and have signed an agreement to waive employee rights, they may still be an employee as defined by the Department of Labor.
+* Important Note: An employer-employee relationship may exist regardless of how the hiring party describes it.
+For example, a worker given a 1099 form rather than a W-2 Form, who has signed an agreement to waive employee rights, may still be an employee as defined by the Department of Labor.

-- Frequently asked questions about Employee Wages and Hours - from NY Dept of Labor
+- Frequently asked questions about Employee Wages and Hours - from NYS Dept of Labor

 General takeaways from our employment lawyer:

-- The NY State Dept of Labor takes a hard line approach to employees versus independent contractors.
-2024 brings new independent contractor rules and they are really cracking down.
+- The NY State Department of Labor is strict about the differences between employees and independent contractors.
+2024 brings new independent contractor rules, and they are really cracking down.

-- The important piece from the above definition is that an employer-employee relationship can be described in these terms: whether the work the person does is essential to the employer’s business.
+- A key part of the definition is that an employer-employee relationship can be described in these terms: whether the work the person does is essential to the employer’s business.

-- It is important to have written agreements with your independent contractors and your employees outlining the nature of your relationship. *Note the Freelance Isn’t Free Act, which states that all freelance workers (i.e., independent contractors) must have a written contract when engaging their services if the cost of a single project is equal to or exceeds $800, or if the freelance worker has provided multiple services to the business within a 120-day period that equals or exceeds $800 in the aggregate.
-This act will be effective May 20, 2024.
+- Having written agreements with independent contractors and employees outlining the nature of your relationship is crucial. *Note the Freelance Isn’t Free Act, which states that all freelance workers (i.e., independent contractors) must have a written contract when engaging their services if the cost of a single project is equal to or exceeds $800, or if the freelance worker has provided multiple services to the business within a 120-day period that equals or exceeds $800 in the aggregate.
+This act is effective May 20, 2024.

-- If you feel that you have a gray area situation and need more support in making a decision, it is important to contact an employment lawyer.
+- If you find yourself in a gray area situation and need more support in making a decision, it is important to contact an employment lawyer.

-Please keep these classifications in mind as you make requests to your Financial Operations Lead for independent contractor payments and your Workforce Administration Lead for employee payments.
+Please keep these classifications in mind when making requests to your Financial Operations Lead for independent contractor payments and your Workforce Administration Lead for employee payments.
 When necessary, we can recommend an employment lawyer if you need further clarification.

-We hope to serve you by helping you understand these guidelines and minimizing the risk to your organization.
+We aim to help you understand these guidelines and minimize risks to your organization.

 We are working on setting up a session with a domain expert that we can all attend – please stay tuned!